Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Invoicing](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/Billing02.png "[Invoicing]")

 This sub-tab is identical to the one displayed when creating a customer/supplier.
-For a detailed description, see [Invoicing](#invoicing).
+For a detailed description of this window and the corresponding functions, see [Invoicing](#invoicing).

+Additionally, the following buttons are displayed in the bottom right corner of the workspace:

 - [NEW/RESET]
     Click this button to reset the *Customer/supplier "Customer/supplier number"* tab and create a new customer/supplier.
 The *Customer/supplier "Customer/supplier number"* tab is closed and changes automatically to the *Create customer/supplier* tab.